Geology, astronomy, Earth and weather sciences have always fascinated this author.

 Why Would You Do This?

 Quite simply, for fun and curiosity.
 Also, for an interactive learning experience for the kids.
 They’ll think it’s all kinds of fun.
 If you really want them to have a positive experience, though, you might want to show them the basics of panning at home, and then take them to a state park, such as Columbia State Historic Park in California, where they have troughs set up for trying your luck at panning.
 They seed the troughs, and you are guaranteed to find some gold in your pan.
 It will be small flakes, but the excitement value for the kids cannot be over-stated.

-Where Can We Go Try This For Real?
+Where Can We Go and Try This for Real?

 There are a number of places here in California where gold panning can still be done, as well as some locations in Oregon and Washington.
 The entire West Coast of the United States, in fact, shares similar geology, so it's not surprising that gold can be found here and there in several of the Western States.